-Recipients of Certificate of Technical Studies in Industrial Control Systems will have demonstrated:
+Upon completion of the Certificate of Technical Studies in Industrial Control Systems, the student will be able to

 Industrial technicians must obtain a broad understanding of basic electricity, DC and AC circuits, semiconductor electronics, digital electronics, microprocessors, electronic instruments, programmable logic controllers, DC and AC motor control, and pneumatics.
 This program is designed to provide strong foundations in these areas as well as in technical mathematics.